What to Do If Your Wallet is Lost or Stolen

 4. Describe the theft in a brief video

-Then you will record a short video describing what happened.
-The video is completely confidential.
-It will only be used to review your claim.
+Record a short video explaining what happened.
+It’s completely confidential and only used to review your claim.

 5. Provide your police report.